mark-ruddy/neurorecovery/report/report_neurorecovery.md

 - Configured securely so that only authenticated connections are allowed.

 ### Kubernetes Deployment User Story
 The app should be deployable on Kubernetes [TODO].
-The app will consist of three separate entities, the frontend, the backend and MongoDB.
-These entities should be containerised and packed into helm charts, then deployed on a Kubernetes cluster.
+The app will consist of three separate microservices, the frontend, the backend and MongoDB.
+These microservices should be containerised and packed into helm charts, then deployed on a Kubernetes cluster.

 This provides a deployment structure that can be replicated on any Kubernetes cluster.
-Without packing the entities into Helm Charts, deployments may involve manually deploying the app for every change.
+Without packing the ies into Helm Charts, deployments may involve manually deploying the app for every change.
 This manual deployment may be acceptable if the app was to be deployed once, but during development and testing the app will be deployed likely hundreds of times.
 The general benefits of Kubernetes also apply, such as auto-restarting of failed containers etc. [TODO]

 Acceptance Criteria:
-- The three entitites that make up the app, the frontend, the backend and MongoDB are containerised and packed into Helm Charts.
+- The three microservices that make up the app, the frontend, the backend and MongoDB are containerised and packed into Helm Charts.
 - The Helm Charts can be deployed on a Kubernetes cluster successfully.
 - Required configurations such as a static cluster IP for the MongoDB server are exposed in the Helm Charts.

 ### Tilt Continuous Integration and Continuous Delivery(CI/CD) User Story
 The developer should receive constant and automatic feedback on changes during development by a Continuous Integration system.
+Feedback will be in the form of successful or failed code builds, and also automated tests written for the backend.
 The entire app should be deployable with minimal involvement, by triggering a Continuous Delivery system.

 This Continuous Integration and Continuous Delivery(CI/CD) system should be accomplished with Tilt [TODO], which has great support for deploying Helm Charts on Kuberentes clusters.